 Lump-sum payment.
-You can purchase prior service with a personal check, trusteeto-trustee transfer of funds or pre-tax rollover of funds.
+You can purchase prior service with a personal check, trustee-to-trustee transfer of funds or pre-tax rollover of funds.

 After-tax payroll deduction contract.
-If you are within your one-year eligibility period, you may purchase prior service through an after-tax payroll deduction based on the normal cost rate.
-The payment will be deducted from your paycheck each month.
-The rate will not change even if it takes you longer than one year to complete your purchase.
+If you are within your three-year eligibility period, you may purchase prior service through an after-tax payroll deduction.
+Five percent of your compensation will be deducted from your paycheck each month.
+The rate will not change even if it takes you longer than three years to complete your purchase.